 AED Grants for Nonprofit

 A nonprofit’s budget is usually focused on executing its mission in the world, and frequently, that means there isn’t money left over for valuable but expensive items, like an AED.
 Fortunately, there are many AED grants available to nonprofits to help bridge the budget gap.
 We hope you can use our list of grants for AEDs for nonprofits to find a few options that would fit your organization’s needs.
+If you’ve received funding or have budgeted for the purchase of an AED, you can purchase one of our AEDs for non-profits here.

 - To be eligible for a grant from Hopey’s Heart Foundation, you must be a 501(c)(3) tax-exempt organization or a government entity (including a public school or school district).
 AEDs are awarded quarterly.